wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Changelog ==

+= 2.14.0-beta-1 =
+* New: Live preview of PDF document on the settings page
+* Fix: checks if number store table exists before applying DB migration
+* Tweak: Remove i18n for some log strings

 = 2.13.1 =
 * Fix: load missing non-historical settings for existing invoices
 * Tweak: print file & line number for exceptions in error logs & output